sorentwo/moxy/README.md

 1. A request is made `https://api.dscoutapp.com/sessions`.
 2. The request is determined not to be static or focused, defaulting to fanout.
+3. Fanout returns a set of all known servers combined with the uri.
-3. The fanout simultaneously performs requests to all registered servers.
+4. The fanout simultaneously performs requests to all registered servers.
-4. If there are any successful response the first response is selected and forwarded back to the requester.
+5. If there are any successful response the first response is selected and forwarded back to the requester.
-5. Fingerprinting rules are applied to the response, mapping back to the server if possible.
+6. Fingerprinting rules are applied to the response, mapping back to the server if possible.

-Because we expect servers to have exclusive rights to any scouts fanout is only designed to return a single response.
+Because we expect servers to have exclusive rights to any user, fanout is only designed to return a single response.
 No contatenation of responses will occur.

 ### Teaching